moderntribe/square-one/docs/basics/components.md

 </button>
 ```

-The first few lines contain some boilerplate that we'll see at the top of very template:
+The first few lines contain some boilerplate that we'll see at the top of every template:

 1. The `$args` array will contain arguments that have been passed into the template.
 Note that phpcs doesn't
    know about it, so include a comment to tell it that we know what we're doing.